Published at: 2025-10-31

 picture coming soon:

-Note: If Advanced Fieldwork is enabled, ensure all engineers have “Fieldwork Check-in” as an allowed type in their rules.
+Note: If Advanced Fieldwork is enabled, ensure all engineers’ rules include the “Fieldwork Check-in” type.

 picture coming soon: